Soccera1/tweeta-desktop/docs/usage.md

 - **Infinite Scroll**: As you reach the bottom of the feed, more tweets will automatically load.
 - Click on a **Username** to view that user's profile.
 - Click the **Reply** button on a tweet to post a reply (requires login).

+### Notifications View

+Displays your recent interactions:
+- **Likes, Retweets, Replies, Follows, Mentions, Quotes, and Reactions** are all shown here.
+- **Unread Notifications** are highlighted with a light blue background.
+- **Mark all as read**: Click this button in the action bar to clear all unread notification markers.
+- Click the **Refresh** button in the header while in this view to check for new notifications.

 ### Profile View